 The first step in establishing a digital workflow is to think about what is important to you and how you prefer to work.
 Some of this relates to overall strategies.
-For example, I strongly recommend using adjustment layers or separate image layers for all adjustments.
-This approach will be emphasized throughout this book, with a layerbased method for every adjustment presented.
+For example, we strongly recommend becoming familiar with the Layers palette and using adjustment layers or separate image layers for all adjustments.
+We'll emphasize this approach throughout this book by using a layer-based method for every adjustment presented.
 Another aspect to consider is the general flow of your adjustments.
-Do you prefer to clean up dust and other blemishes before you get started, or move right into tonal adjustments first?
-This book will present recommendations on what order you should use to make your adjustments, and under which circumstances you should change that order.
+Do you prefer to clean up dust and other blemishes before you get started or move right into tonal adjustments first?
+This book will present recommendations on what order you should use to make your adjustments and under which circumstances you should change that order.

-Of course, your priorities will depend in large part on the type of work you're doing and the deadline you're operating under.
+Of course, your priorities will depend in large part on the type of work you're doing and the deadline under which you're operating.
 For example, photojournalists usually have speed as their utmost concern.
 For them, a workflow that focuses on methods to speed up the process of preparing images is optimal.
 For a nature photographer producing large prints, quality is the greatest concern, even if that means taking considerably longer to process an image.
 For a given photographer, the optimal workflow may even vary based on the particular project.
-The key is to define a workflow that meets your typical production needs, but to remain flexible so you can revise your workflow based on changing needs.
+The key is to define a workflow that meets your typical production needs but to remain flexible so you can revise your workflow based on changing needs.

 One suggestion that may help you determine the basic structure of your workflow is to focus on solving the problem that requires the most significant adjustment first and work your way down from there (Figure 1.2).
 The specific problem you'd define as the greatest for a given image will obviously be different from one image to the next.
-Some images will have significant tonal problems because of an error in exposure.
+Some images will have significant tonal problems because of an error in exposure, for example.
 Others will need major color correcting because of lighting issues or a problem with your white balance setting in the digital camera.
-For scans of older film the biggest problem may be considerable dust or scratches on the original.
+For scans of older film, the biggest problem may be considerable dust or scratches on the original.
 In each case there is a logical order to correcting the image based on prioritizing which problems are of greatest concern.